BennyCa/ReWaRD/README.md

 # Getting started
-if you just want to fine tune a already pre-trained network, use the provided pth and start with step 3b).
+if you just want to fine tune a already pre-trained network, use a provided .pth and start with step 3b).

 # License
 The license does not apply to linked repositories.
 See these Repositories for their License.